elastic/connectors/docs/DEVELOPING.md

 Collect the information that is required to connect to your Oracle:

 - The server host address where the Oracle is hosted.
-- The port where the Oracle server is hosted.
+- The port on which the Oracle server runs
 - The username the connector will use to log in to Oracle.
 - The password the connector will use to log in to Oracle.
-- The Oracle database name where the connector will crawl to fetch rows.
+- The Oracle database name to ingest data from.

 #### Configure Oracle connector